 But there is a catch.
 Navigation can be clumsy or confusing at times.

 - Every step must be justified - there must be a reason to do this or that;

 - Navigation logic should be obvious and easy to perform;

 - Every element should be easily identifiable;

 Short and reasonable paths from one destination to another guarantee uninterrupted consideration of the purchase.

 Familiar names of actions and destinations secure smooth and seamless movement from one step to the next.
 This means that you should refrain from using phrases like "Thou shalt buy this plate" or other Old English.
 Just let your BUY button say "Buy."

 As a continuation of navigation, it is important to differentiate simple navigation controls from a variety of call to action buttons.
 Why?
 Call to action works when it is clear and present.
 If it is not, you end with no effect.

 It also helps when the call to action buttons are clearly defined, well-positioned, instantly recognizable.
 In fact, if it is so, chances are they are going to be used properly.

 Keep in mind that there must be a strict hierarchy of elements.
-If CTA button is connected with the purchase - it must look one way.
+If the CTA button is connected with the purchase - it must look one way.
 If it presents some additional information - it must look different.
 If it is a special offer of sorts - there must be yet another design.
-Customer must instantly differentiate where is what and how urgent it may be.
+Customers must instantly differentiate where is what and how urgent it may be.